Tours that can be incorporated into a custom tour for groups of 10 or more include:

 Liberty Hall Tour

 This basic tour explores early Kentucky life through the home of Senator John and Margaretta Brown.
 Six re-created room settings illustrate the daily activities, acheivements, and struggles of a wealthy family and the enslaved men and women of their household.
 The tour can also include stops in a Victorian bedroom setting, the Kentucky Made decorative arts exhibit, and the Orlando Brown House.
+The Liberty Hall Tour is $6 per adult, $3 per child, and free for children under the age of 5.

 Life & Liberty Tour

 John Brown was an active participant in the new United States.
 As a member of the Congress, he worked to secure Kentucky statehood and became one of the state’s first two U.S. senators.
 He and his wife Margaretta voiced their opposition to slavery but enjoyed a lifestyle that relied on slave labor.
-This interactive tour explores how the Brown family embodied the struggle to bring to life the concerts of “life, liberty, and the pursuit of happiness.”
+This interactive tour explores how the Brown family embodied the struggle to bring to life the concepts of “life, liberty, and the pursuit of happiness.”
 Visitors probe these issues by examining objects and excerpts from Brown family writings.

 Our Beloved Ghost Tour